 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-This fall two groups are forming to explore the Enneagram.
+Two groups currently meet to explore the Enneagram.
 Group I will use the resource The Sacred Enneagram by Christopher L. Huertz, available at local bookstores or on-line.
-Pre-registration not required

 The Enneagram is an ancient tool that offers each of us a way to discover who we really are and encourages us toward transformation in our relationship with God.
-This fall two groups are forming to explore the Enneagram.
+Two groups currently meet to explore the Enneagram.
 Group II will use the resource The Journey of the Enneagram (a $40 cost).
-Pre-registration is required for Group II.

 Women of a wide range of ages meet monthly in homes to discuss high-interest contemporary fiction and nonfiction.
-In September, we'll discuss Jessica Shattuck's Women in the Castle.
 Come join the lively discussions.

 Early as the week begins, this men's group gathers to discuss current events, reflect on the Christian life, and support one another.
 Consisting mainly of men in late career stages or early retirement, the group meets in an office building near Knollwood.

-A group of couples in committed long-term relationships who meet once a month to work on communication and couple intimacy skills.
+This group consists of couples in committed long-term relationships who meet once a month to work on communication and couple intimacy skills.
 Leaders Chuck and Reneé Hinson have been trained through BetterMarriages.org.

 Sponsored by the Knollwood Children's Ministry, this reflective group of moms meets to study the Bible and share life.